HunBug/pingu-chan/docs/DESTINATION_POOLS.md

 # Destination Pools (Curated Test Targets)

+Status: Active.
+This catalog remains a living reference and is linked from `README.md` and `IMPLEMENTATION.md`.

 This catalog provides example targets to use for rotation.
 Use them responsibly: keep low rates, add jitter, and prefer your own or local infrastructure.

 ## Principles